Don for web.jpg

 Don Conrard is an award-winning Seattle-based photographer specializing in black & white street, documentary, and travel photography.
 He is the retired staff photographer for Alaska Airlines.

-Don’s interest in photography began in the late 1950s when his parents gave him an Imperial Mark 27 box camera (photo below) they received as a reward for subscribing to a local newspaper.
+Don’s interest in photography began in the late 1950s when his parents gave him an Imperial Mark 27 box camera (photo below) they received for subscribing to a local newspaper.

 He cut his photographic teeth working on school newspapers and annuals in junior high, high school, and college.